Microflow/FC/README.md

 888 Bāguà gòngyǒu bā gè bùfèn.
 Suǒyǐ wǒ jiāng fēn bā zhāng jiǎng.

++

 999 A city starts from a living room, or an apartment.

 999 一座城市從客廳或公寓開始。

 999 Yīzuò chéngshì cóng kètīng huò gōngyù kāishǐ.

++

+Here is someone who built a school from plastic bottles.

+Here is another way to use plastic.

+This device can get water from the air, it only costs 25USD to build.

+Warka towers can build water from air.

+Vertical farms provide apartment food.

+This man built a hobbit home for 3,000USD.

+Fire: Heat
+Water: To drink.
+Earth: Home.
+Heaven: Communication.
+Lake: Rest.
+Mountain: Mystery.
+Storm: Electricity.
+Wind: Software.